Facebook Says Security Breach Affected Almost 50 Million Accounts

 The "View As" feature has also been temporarily turned off, pending a security review.

-No passwords were accessed as part of the attack, Facebook says, and no credit card information could have been taken.

-The vulnerability that made the attack possible was caused by multiple bugs in Facebook's code interacting; it was introduced in July 2017.
+The vulnerability that made the attack possible was caused by multiple bugs in Facebook's code interacting.
 At some point, attackers discovered the vulnerability and began exploiting it.

 On Sept.
 16, Facebook noticed a pattern of unusual activity on the site and launched an investigation.

-On Tuesday, they uncovered the flaw that made this attack possible.
+On Tuesday, the company uncovered the flaw that made this attack possible.
 It involves three problems with the video uploading feature, explained Guy Rosen, vice president of product management at Facebook.
 First, the uploader was sometimes appearing on posts prompting people to send "Happy Birthday" messages, even in "View As" mode.
 (The uploader should not have shown up in "View As" mode at all.)

 Second, the uploader was incorrectly generating an access token with permissions for the Facebook app.
-And third, instead of generating the access token for the person's own Facebook account, it was generating the token for the other user whose name they had plugged into "View As."
+And third, instead of generating the access token for the person's own Facebook account, it was generating the token for a friend whose name they had plugged into "View As."

-From there, the attacker had to use that account access to "pivot" to another account to get another access token.
+From there, the attacker could use that account access to "pivot" to another account — that is, log in as that friend and mine their friend network for more accounts to attack.
 Each token would allow the attacker to access a user's Facebook account.

-By mid-September, the attack was being used on a "fairly large scale," Rosen says.
+By mid-September, the attack was being used on a "fairly large scale," Rosen said.

-"This is clearly a breach of trust and we take this very seriously," Rosen said.

 Facebook has been on the defensive over issues of user privacy and data security in recent months, after the Cambridge Analytica scandal broke in the spring.

 "It's an arms race," Zuckerberg said Friday, repeating a phrase he often deploys.
-"We're continuing to improve our defenses and I think this underscores that there are constant attacks by people who are trying to take over accounts or steal information from our community."
+"We're continuing to improve our defenses, and I think this underscores that there are constant attacks by people who are trying to take over accounts or steal information from our community."

 Sen. Mark Warner, co-chair of the Senate Cybersecurity Caucus, called for a "full investigation" into the breach.